My-game-journal/blood_experiment_platformer/README.md

 - Microsoft Copilot

-then Github Copilot, ChatGPT and BIELIK.AI
+then GitHub Copilot, ChatGPT and BIELIK.AI

 ------